-Hey, it’s our seventh annual version of the Drinkhacker cheat sheet, designed to help you tell a good vintage of wine from a crummy one.
+Another year, another Drinkhacker cheat sheet — our eighth annual version of the popular chart designed to help you tell a good vintage of wine from a crummy one.
 Just print, cut along the dotted lines, fold it up (into thirds), and stow it away in your wallet or purse.
 Next time a wine list stumps you, you need only consult “the sheet” to know if it’s perfect or if it’s plonk.
 OK, we may be exaggerating a bit, but you get the idea.

 As always, here’s how to use the cheat sheet: Only the last two digits of a year are included to save space, and the list only rarely reaches back into the pre-WWII era, so assume anything you see starting with a zero or one to be from this century.